 - Divenire (2014).
 By Molotro / Luciano Perondi.
 Divenire is derived from an earlier custom typeface designed for the Partito Democratico (Italian Democratic Party), which uses it for political communications.
 For the information of non-Italians---this is not Berlusconi's party.

 - Dic Sans (2014, Luciano Perondi).
 This elliptical sans was inspired by Aldo Novarese's Eurostile.
 It has its own idiosyncracies, and comes with a gorgeous Dic Sans Extra Bold weight (2014).
-On the nomenclature---French are allowed to use Sans Dic, and Americans are permitted to typeset with Extra Bold Dic.
+On the nomenclature---French are allowed to use Sans Dic, and Americans are permitted to typeset in Extra Bold Dic, or its shadow version, Tricky Dic.

 - Brevier (2014).
 Riccardo Olocco's typeface was designed for setting long texts in small or very small type sizes---the name Breveir refers to 8 point size in ancient times.

 - Gramma (2014, Riccardo Olocco).
-A compact temporary sans with large x-height.
+A compact temporary sans with large x-height eventually published at CAST.

 - Brasilica (2015).
 By Rafael Dietzsch, based on his graduation typeface in 2012 in the MATD program at the University of Reading.
 This Latin / Greek typeface family with sufficient diacritical support of most Brazilian indigenous languages.
 It is a serifed typeface but has matching sans styles.
 My own first reaction to this typeface was sturdy.
-Brasilica won an award at Tipos Latinos 2014.
+Brasilica won an award at Tipos Latinos 2014 and was published by CAST.

 - Macho Modular (2015).
 By Luciano Perondi.
 Macho was originally designed in 2010 for MAN (Museo d'Arte Provincia di Nuoro) and is based on the idea of modular widths of the 20th-century typesetting systems, as required by the Olivetti Margherita and the hot-metal Linotype machine.